-Both spider veins and varicose veins are common conditions that are capable of creating medical and cosmetic concerns.
+Spider veins are common conditions that are capable of creating medical and cosmetic concerns.
 Although they typically do not require any sort of medical intervention at first, leaving a vein condition untreated can create health problems over time.
-Oftentimes, however, Smithtown patients who have varicose veins and spider veins will come to Laserderm Dermatology & Cosmetic Laser Surgery seeking cosmetic treatments that keep their condition from appearing on the surface of the skin.
+Oftentimes, however, Smithtown patients who have spider veins will come to Laserderm Dermatology & Cosmetic Laser Surgery seeking cosmetic treatments that keep their condition from appearing on the surface of the skin.
 If a vein condition is creating visible imperfections on your skin, then one or more treatment methods may be right for you.

-Spider veins and varicose veins occur in different blood vessels, but for the same reason.
 Our veins have a responsibility to direct blood back to the heart, which is particularly impressive due to the fact that the veins work against gravity to supply the heart with the blood it needs.
-But when a vein is damaged, the blood that is supposed to travel to the heart can begin to collect in the vein, creating the swollen, bulging and twisting characteristics so often associated with spider veins and varicose veins.
-Although initially harmless, varicose veins and spider veins can become painful and potentially life-threatening if blood is left to accumulate.
+But when a vein is damaged, the blood that is supposed to travel to the heart can begin to collect in the vein, creating the swollen, bulging and twisting characteristics so often associated with spider veins.
+Although initially harmless, spider veins can become painful and potentially life-threatening if blood is left to accumulate.
 The best way to ensure the health of your veins and your blood circulation is to have your veins examined by a dermatologist or vascular specialist.

 A vein can become damaged for many reasons, often having to do with certain lifestyle choices.
-Constant standing, continuous sitting, obesity, hormonal changes and heredity can all be attributed to varicose veins and spider veins.
+Constant standing, continuous sitting, obesity, hormonal changes and heredity can all be attributed to spider veins.
 Although certain lifestyle changes can prevent vein conditions from arising in the future, those changes will not eliminate the affected veins already in your body.
-The only way to eliminate your current varicose veins and spider veins is to receive treatment with a specialist.
+The only way to eliminate your current spider veins is to receive treatment with a specialist.

 The Difference Between Spider Veins and Varicose Veins